Swirrl/grafter-docs/_example/906_pipeline.md

 their meaning, however they only appear as part of a larger example so a full understanding is not required.

 ### Data
-For each row the process will be the same so I will just show the two first lines:
+For each row the process will be the same, here are the first two lines:

 {% highlight clojure %}